yugabyte/yugabyte-db/docs/content/latest/tools/sql-workbench.md

 - Editing, inserting, and deleting data directly in the query result view
 - Running queries in console mode

-In this section, we explain how to connect SQL Workbench/J with all the 3 YugabyteDB APIs on a local cluster.
+In this section, you'll learn how to connect SQL Workbench/J with all of the YugabyteDB APIs on a local cluster.
 SQL Workbench/J works without any issues with YugabyteDB because the YugabyteDB APIs are compatible at the wire protocol level with databases already supported by SQL Workbench/J.

 ## Install SQL Workbench/J